halcyonnouveau/makiatto/README.md

 4. **Deploy your content**

-   Sync your static files and domain config to all nodes in the mesh:
+   Sync your static files and domain config to all nodes in the mesh.

    ```bash
    makiatto-cli sync